-The production of the producti Summary and Analysis Questions: Purpose: Why do you think people don't want to get vaccinated in the community?
+• • Summary and Analysis Questions: Purpose: Why do you think people don't want to get vaccinated in the community?
 Identifies areas of potential focus for a campaign.
 What is stopping people from getting vaccinated in your community?
 Identifies specific barriers which can be addressed with objectives and strategies.
 What kinds of work does your target community participate in?
 Identifies income level, communication channels, lifestyle, environments, etc. Where does your target community get their news/information about the pandemic and the COVID-19 vaccine?
-(These are the channels they use: Social Media, WhatsApp, news, radio, friends, etc) Identifies important channels for information on the topic of interest.
+(These are the channels they use) Identifies important channels for information on the topic of interest.
 What specific concerns does your community have about the vaccine, if any?
 Identifies specific concerns which can be addressed with objectives and strategies.
 Does your target community plan on getting the vaccine?
 If yes, what were the reasons they mentioned?
 If not, what were the reasons they mentioned?
 Identifies openness towards getting vaccinated.
-Identifies potential focus areas (example: access (if people are willing to get vaccinated) vs. persuasion (if people are not willing to get vaccinated).
+Identifies potential focus areas (example: access (if people are willing to get vaccinated) vs. persuasion (if people do not willing to get vaccinated).
 Did specific groups stand out as having different concerns, or stand out as planning or not planning on receiving the vaccine?
 Identifies differences within target community which could result in different strategies for different groups within target community.
 What did your target community know, and not know, about the vaccine?
 Identifies knowledge level.
 Identifies whether strategies focusing on education are needed.